opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 ## Overview

-The ONOS app assumes that hosts of a given subnet are all connected to the same leaf, and two interfaces of two different leafs cannot be configured with the same IPv6 subnet.
+The ONOS app assumes that hosts of a given subnet are all connected to the same leaf, and two interfaces of two different leaves cannot be configured with the same IPv6 subnet.
 In other words, L2 bridging is allowed only for hosts connected to the same leaf.